the3deer/android-3D-model-viewer/README.md

   1. Compile project from your android IDE
   2. Connect your android device and run application
   3. You should see a 3D arrow and some triangles, squares and a teacup in the middle.
 Also a square with texture.
+  4. Pinch and rotate to see the 3D scene from another perspective.

 Tests